 Find the vendor to meet your needs

 Market share concentration for sales and marketing software is high.
-There are an estimated 500 suppliers in the market in 2018, and the four largest suppliers account for about 85.0% of total market revenue.
+There are an estimated 700 suppliers in the market in 2020, and the four largest suppliers account for over 50.0% of total market revenue.
 Software development has high up-front costs stemming from intellectual property, patent and copyright protection.
 These costs...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?